A Survey on Recent Advances in Conversational Data Generation: Introduction

 The history of conversational AI traces back to the 1960s with the creation of the first chatbot, Eliza~\cite{weizenbaum1966eliza}.
 Eliza operated on rule-based principles, generating responses based on predefined rules tied to specific keywords or facets.
 Following this, the rise of systems that integrate rule-based and machine learning components has been observed~\cite{Ni2023Recent, deng2023goalAwareness}, exemplified by platforms such as Apple's Siri, Amazon's Alexa, and Microsoft's Xiaobing.
 These systems have found commercial and industrial applications, relying on machine learning algorithms to improve response accuracy by learning from historical user interactions and conversation data~\cite{Jinjie2023Recent}.
 Further advancements occurred with the advent of deep learning-based systems, leveraging large models and extensive datasets to enhance their capabilities~\cite{Ni2023Recent}.
 Recently, the emergence of Large Language Models (LLMs) has taken this a step further.
 These models excel in generating contextually relevant, informative, and diverse responses that mirror human language, thanks to their ability to analyze vast amounts of data and the sophistication of their underlying architectures~\cite{deng2023goalAwareness, yi2024survey}.

-Dialog systems can be categorized into three paradigms: Task-oriented (ToD), Open Domain (ODD), and Conversational Information Seeking (CIS)~\cite{Zamani2022CIS, Soudani23Data}.
+Dialog systems can be categorized into three paradigms: Task-oriented Dialogs (TOD), Open Domain Dialogs (ODD), and Conversational Information Seeking (CIS)~\cite{Yang:2025:survey, Soudani23Data, Zamani2022CIS}; \note{ see the electronic appendix for examples.} \note{Traditionally, these systems have been distinguished based on methodological differences.
+However, with the advancements of LLMs, the boundaries between them are increasingly blurring.} \if 0